Garden Route Highlights + Addo with HotSpots2C

 We haven’t even arrived at the Garden Route and I was already in love with this trip!

-After, a quick stop for coffee in Riviersonderend, where I bought the best passion fruit + peach jam I’ve ever had, we carried on to Mossel Bay, for lunch in a very nice beachfront restaurant.
+After, a quick stop for coffee in Riviersonderend, we carried on to Mossel Bay, for lunch in a very nice beachfront restaurant.

 Following lunch, we made our way to Wilderness, a coastal town in the foothills of the Outeniqua Mountains, for our first adventure.

-This charming seaside village, located between George and Knysna, nestles between lakes, sand dunes covered in fynbos, pine plantations, the Swartvlei Estuary and the Indian Ocean.
+This charming seaside village, located between George and Knysna, is nestled between lakes, dunes covered in fynbos, pine plantations, the Swartvlei Estuary and the Indian Ocean.

-Our first night’s accommodation was right next to Myoli, a golden sand beach framed with dramatic cliffs that was completely empty when we arrived there.
+Our first night’s accommodation was right next to Myoli, a golden sand beach framed with dramatic cliffs, which was empty when we arrived there.
 It was so peaceful and the sunset was breathtaking!

 Day 2 – Sedgefield to Tsitsikama & J-Bay: The Adrenaline Day